vanNijnattenDataCraft/data-science-on-databricks/docs/CODE_OF_CONDUCT.md

-# Code of Conduct - Data Preprocessor
+# Code of Conduct - Data-Science on Databricks

 ## Our Pledge